-The purpose of this study is to test whether potassium nitrate (KNO3) will improve exercise and quality of life in people who recently had an aortic valve replacement for aortic stenosis.
-After aortic valve replacement, some patients continue to be limited in their ability to do all the things they want to do, and exercise as much as they would like, due to becoming tired and short of breath early.
+The purpose of this study is to test whether Potassium Nitrate (KNO3) will improve exercise in people with HFpEF.
+In HFpEF, patients are limited in their ability to do all the things they want to do, and exercise as much as they would like, due to becoming tired and short of breath early.
 We do not know exactly why these limitations occur.

-There is some evidence that in addition to problems with the heart, patients who have aortic stenosis develop problems with their arteries that affect their ability to exercise. potassium nitrate has been shown to improve blood flow in the body in healthy individuals.
-We would like to now study these pills in patients in who recently had an aortic valve replacement for aortic stenosis.
+There is some evidence that in addition to problems with the heart, patients with HFpEF also have problems with their arteries and muscles that affect their ability to exercise.
+Potassium Nitrate has been shown to improve how muscles work and also improve blood flow to working muscles in the body in healthy individuals.
+We previously conducted a pilot study with our KNO3 pills, and they appear to be safe in subjects with HFpEF.
+We would like to now study these pills in a larger group of patients to see if we can improve exercise in HFpEF.

-The use of potassium nitrate in this study is experimental.
-Potassium nitrate has not been approved by the Food and Drug Administration (FDA) for the use being evaluated in this study.
+The use of Potassium Nitrate in this study is experimental.
+Potassium Nitrate has not been approved by the Food and Drug Administration (FDA) for the use being evaluated in this study.